lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

 All SystemD units for minions is self describing and has nothing special.
-The only thing worth mentionioing is DNS.
-It took me few days to understand this
+The only thing worth mentioning is DNS.
+It took me few days at the beginning to understand this
 chicken-egg problem.
-Kubernetes by itself has no DNS service, and you should install it afterwads.
+Kubernetes by itself has no DNS service, and you should install it afterwards.
 In fact it is really easy - just create service and replication controller from receipts,
-you can find in the kubernetes repository.
+which you can find in the Kubernetes repository.
 But, you need to decide about your internal domain zone and service IP address of your dns server
-before you create your minions and hardcode it in your kubelet config.
+before you create your minions and write it in your kubelet config.
 So you need minion to deploy dns service, but you need to configure minion to know IP address of the future DNS.

 ```